 Unlike our camping chair review, this review is designed specifically for portable chairs that can be carried into the backcountry or during hikes.
 We analyzed packability and weight for this metric, knowing that a chair would have to be pretty compact to make it into an already heavy pack on your next trip into the backcountry.
 We considered both the relative weight of each chair compared to models of the same design (foam or tent style), as well as how it stacked up against every product we tested.

 We put each chair on a scale, brought out the measuring tape, and recorded what we found.
-Then we assessed if the bulk and weight were worth it for the comfort each model offered.
+Then, we assessed if the bulk and weight were worth it for the comfort of each model offered.
 The lightest 'chairs' in the category are the ground pads: the Therm-a-Rest Z Seat is a feather-weight 2 ounces, and the Nemo Chipper is a mere 3.3 ounces.
 Both are easily packable on a long-distance backpacking trip and fit neatly into a water bottle side pocket.

 Assuming that you are already carrying an inflatable sleeping pad, the Therm-a-Rest Trekker Chair Kit is a scant 10.8 ounces.
-It is tall and skinny and also fits easily into an exterior side pocket of a backpack.
+It is tall and skinny and also fits easily into the exterior side pocket of a backpack.
 The REI Co-op Trail Stool is a lightweight in-between option at 17 ounces — it doesn't have a backrest, but it does have legs that keep you off of the ground.

-A few of the tent-style chairs come in next in the weight category: the REI Flexlite Air at 16 ounces, followed closely by the 17-ounce Chair Zero.
+A few of the tent-style chairs come in next in the weight category: the REI Flexlite Air at 16 ounces, followed closely by the 18.2-ounce Chair Zero.
 These tent-style chairs are lighter than any taco-style competitor we tested despite having legs.
 For those looking to keep your bums out of the dirt while shaving ounces, we recommend trying out these two chairs and seeing which fits you best.

 Despite being light, we generally find the taco-style chairs like the Crazy Creek Hex Original 2.0 and Crazy Creek Original harder to pack than the tent-style chairs because they are so stiff.
 These two are 19.7 ounces and 24 ounces, respectively.
 Despite its heavy weight, the Crazy Creek PowerLounger does have a compression strap just for this purpose and is very convenient to roll up.
 It can be stowed beneath the lid or on the side of many backpacking packs.